tayloraswift/swift-png/examples/README.md

 Many applications using PNG images transmit them to users over a network.
 It is often valuable for such applications to be able to display a lower-quality preview of the image before it is fully downloaded onto a user’s device.

 In this tutorial, we will simulate an asynchronously-loaded PNG file, and use *Swift PNG*’s contextual decoding API to display partial “snapshots” of the image as portions of the file arrive.
-(As with the [previous tutorial](#using-in-memory-images), if you have used the analogous [*Swift JPEG* API](https://github.com/kelvin13/jpeg/tree/master/examples#online-decoding), the process here should be very familiar.)
+As with the [previous tutorial](#using-in-memory-images), if you have used the analogous [*Swift JPEG* API](https://github.com/kelvin13/jpeg/tree/master/examples#online-decoding), the process here should be very familiar.
 We will also explore ways to make these previews more user-friendly through interlacing and overdrawing.

 <img src="decode-online/example.png" alt="input png" width=500/>

+> the example image.
+>
 > *source: [wikimedia commons](https://commons.wikimedia.org/wiki/File:Africa_and_Europe_from_a_Million_Miles_Away.png)*

 To simulate a file being transferred over a network, we are going to modify the blob type from the [previous tutorial](#using-in-memory-images) by adding an integer field available representing the amount of the file we “have” at a given moment.